Dear reader of ADxS.org, please excuse the disruption.

 This mechanism made perfect sense for our ancestors, who usually had to fight or flee when faced with existential stress, as the slow thinking of the PFC costs too much time in the race to be at least the second slowest.
 We are the descendants of the more successful of our ancestors, i.e. those who (metaphorically speaking) managed to run away faster than at least one other person and were therefore spared by the lion, or were able to fight a little better than the respective opponent.
 In today’s existential stress situations - e.g. divorce or insolvency - this reaction is more of a hindrance.
 Today, cognitively complex performances are still required in such stressful situations.

-If this model is now applied to ADHD sufferers, who by definition are particularly sensitive to stress, the various ADHD symptoms can be explained as individual phenotypes caused by different stress hormone and neurotransmitter responses to a stressor, thereby determining which regions of the brain are altered or impaired by the stress load and how.
+If this model is now applied to people with ADHD, who by definition are particularly sensitive to stress, the various ADHD symptoms can be explained as individual phenotypes caused by different stress hormone and neurotransmitter responses to a stressor, thereby determining which regions of the brain are altered or impaired by the stress load and how.

 5.3.
 Stress response phenotypes in humans